kirbycool/thanx-docs/source/includes/cards/_signature.md

 `visa.public_key` | The public key to use for encryption.
 `mastercard` | hash | Signature information for Mastercard `mastercard.public_key` | The public key to use for encryption.
-`mastercard.certificate` | The certificate to use for encryption.
 `amex` | hash | Signature information for American Express `amex.public_key` | The public key to use for encryption.
-`amex.certificate` | The certificate to use for encryption.